 Appendix B details observations on population trends for each site.
 However, some general observations are presented here.
 Twelve of the 16 sites we monitored from 1993 to 1998 did not show any apparent downward trends in population abundance.
 Condition factors were also stable (Appendix C).
 Two populations showed downward trends from 1993 to 1997, but both rebounded in 1998.
-One population showed a decline in 1996 and again in 1997.
+One population (site 108) showed a decline in 1996 and again in 1997.
 We were not able to sample this site in 1998 because of extremely low water conditions.
-This site (108) gives cause for concern.
-Site 77 also gives cause for concern.
+Site 108 near Copalis Beach, gives cause for concern.
+Site 77 near the Humptulips River, also gives cause for concern.
 After apparently normal population fluctuation through 1996, no mudminnows were found in either 1997 or 1998.